 The main male character in the movie is played by Lupino’s then husband, Louis Hayward, the star of René Clair’s classic 1945 whodunit, And Then There Were None.
 Hayward’s character is despicable, which makes it easier to root for the ruthless protagonist.
 The cast also includes Emma Dunn (Life With Father), Queenie Leonard (The Narrow Margin) and Clyde Cook (Sergeant York) as Bates.

 Conclusions & Final Thoughts:

-The ending is disappointing — the censors always spoiled the fun — but Ladies in Retirement is an interesting and highly entertaining excursion into Victorian Gothic.
+While the ending is disappointing (the censors always spoiled the fun), Ladies in Retirement is an interesting and highly entertaining excursion into Victorian Gothic.
+Fans of Ida Lupino, in particular, don’t want to miss this odd and bleak little thriller.
 Remade in 1969 as The Mad Room.
 B&W, 91 minutes, Not Rated.

 Can’t believe I’ve never even heard of this film.
 Sheesh!
 I must suss it out.